bugmark/awesome-bugmark/README.md

 Guides and tactics for promoting and marketing a trading community.

 * [19 Tactics to Grow a Marketplace](https://www.nfx.com/post/19-marketplace-tactics-for-overcoming-the-chicken-or-egg-problem) - best practices from an experienced investor

+# Bugmark Developers

+See [Awesome for Bugmark Developers](/developers.md) which contains developer-related resources.

 # Contributing
 Please see [CONTRIBUTING](https://github.com/bugmark/awesome-bugmark/blob/master/.github/CONTRIBUTING.md) for details.